aidanrogers02/Google_Data_Analytics_Capstone_Cyclistic/README.md

 After I had noticed some initial trends in Excel, namely that members seem to use Cyclistic to commute more than casual riders, I decided to begin my analysis in SQL.
 I knew I could work with the data in different ways in SQL especially when it came rides based on the time of year.
 I made an individual tables for every month of data and added a columnn to the data that tracked what quarter of the year the month was in.

-(You can view the PostgreSQL code for making the tables and the queries that I used in this analysis)
+(You can view the PostgreSQL code for making the tables and the queries that I used in this analysis in this repository [here](https://github.com/aidanrogers02/Google_Data_Analytics_Capstone_Cyclistic/blob/main/postgresql_cyclistic_code.sql))

 I first queried for the number of riders in each quarter grouped by casual riders and members.